NICU: What to Expect

 - High frequency oscillatory ventilation (a type of rapid breathing machine that is necessary for some infants to help their lungs develop and heal)

 The unit is staffed by specially trained physicians and nurses who specialize in treating sick newborns.
-In addition, nationally known surgical and specialists, including heart specialists, brain specialists, spinal cord specialists, kidney specialists and many others are available to consult on any problem that arises for infants.
+In addition, many specialists are available to consult on any issue that arises for your infant.
 A pharmacist and dietitian are available in the NICU to ensure optimum care.
 Portable radiologic and diagnostic equipment is used when clinically feasible to reduce the need to move medically fragile patients for tests.

 Focus on infant care and transition to home care